 The Sony WH-1000XM4 may be best in class, but the noise cancelling in the Sennheiser PXC 550-II is nothing to sneeze at.
-In fact, these are easily one of the best noise cancelling headphones we’ve tested in this price range.
 While the noise cancelling isn’t as strong in the 200-500Hz range as the WH-1000XM4 are, they’re still great at blocking out annoying hums lower than around 100Hz.
 In her full review, Lily noted that the ANC isn’t strong enough to completely isolate against construction noises but performs admirably when it came to the drill that was being used to install her apartment doors.

 The Sennheiser PXC 550-II have better battery life, kind of

 Testing battery life is about as easy as it gets, and the Sennheiser PXC 550-II technically come out on top.
 Sennheiser claims that you’ll get about 20 hours on a single charge with ANC turned on, but in our testing these lasted exactly 21 hours, 58 minutes.
 The PXC 550-II aren’t perfect, and come with their own sets of issues.
 They charge via microUSB which is an issue, but at least they support fast charging: 10 minutes of connection supplies 90 minutes of playback.
 While these headphones are less expensive than the WH-1000XM4, they still aren’t cheap.
 The fact that they don’t come with a more modern USB-C charging input is a drawback.